thecodeforest/fantasyfootball/README.md

 y_future = rf.predict(X_future.values).round(1)
 ```

-Below we'll assign our point predictions back to the `future_df` we created for Week 15 and filter to the two players in question.
+Below we'll assign our point predictions back to the `future_df` we created for Week 15 and filter to the three players in question.

 ```python
 future_df = future_df.assign(**{f"{y}_pred": y_future})